El Camino: A Breaking Bad Movie: Secrecy

 "I've heard so many different things about it, but I am excited about the Breaking Bad movie ...
 I find it hard to believe you don't know it was shot.
 They did it.
 You know what I mean?
 How is that a secret?
 But it is.
 They've done an amazing job of keeping it a secret."

 — Bob Odenkirk, star of Breaking Bad spin-off Better Call Saul, speaking on El Camino days before it was officially announced.

-El Camino was held in great secrecy from the pre-production stages.
+El Camino was held in great secrecy from the start of pre-production.
 Certain cast members were approached for the film without knowing it was for a Breaking Bad continuation, and some kept that fact secret from their families when production began.
-The producers were very protective of the script during this period; cast and crew members needed to be physically present in front of them in order to read the one copy that was kept under lock and key.
-Only near the start of shooting did rumors float that a Breaking Bad film began development, with Paul returning as Jesse.
-The film would be listed under the title Greenbrier at the New Mexico Film Office to further deflect attention during production, with the only description in the logline saying that it "tracks the escape of a kidnapped man and his quest for freedom".
+The producers were very protective of the script during this period; cast and crew members needed to be physically present in front of them in order to read the one copy, which was kept under lock and key.
+Only near the start of shooting did rumors float that a Breaking Bad film was beginning development, with Paul returning as Jesse.
+The film was listed under the title Greenbrier at the New Mexico Film Office to further deflect attention during production, with the only description in the logline saying that it "tracks the escape of a kidnapped man and his quest for freedom".

 Bryan Cranston's cameo as Walter White was filmed in absolute secrecy during his two-day break from the Broadway play Network.